blog posts

 NaaS allows customers to implement and manage their networks without worrying about maintaining and supporting their network infrastructure.

-NaaS can replace virtual private networks (VPNs), multi-protocol tag switching (MPLS), or other legacy network configurations.
-In addition, it has the capacity to replace in-house network hardware such as firewalls and load reducers.
+NaaS can replace virtual private networks (VPNs), multi-protocol tag switching (MPLS), or legacy network configurations.
+It can also replace in-house network hardware such as firewalls and load reducers.

-Newer and more advanced versions of the technology offer a newer model for routing traffic and enforcing security policies, so NaaS has a major impact on enterprise network architecture.
+Newer and more advanced versions of the technology offer a newer model for routing traffic and enforcing security policies, so NaaS significantly impacts enterprise network architecture.

 How was NaaS developed?

-Companies are configuring their network infrastructure so that the Internet itself is not a reliable place to do business.
-Therefore, based on a complex architecture, they use a combination of the corporate, private network, air gap network in interaction with the Internet, which requires leased communication links.
+Companies are configuring their network infrastructure so that the Internet is not a reliable place to do business.
+Therefore, based on a complex architecture, they use a combination of the corporate, private, and air gap networks in interaction with the Internet, which requires leased communication links.

-For example, if a company’s headquarters are located in different cities and each branch has a request to connect to the company’s main website, the HTTP request of these branches must pass through the company’s VPN and MPLS links to the headquarters, which is several hundred It is located a kilometer away and eventually enters the Internet.
+In that case, the HTTP requests of these branches must pass through the company’s VPN and MPLS links to the headquarters, which is several hundred kilometers away.
+It eventually enters the Internet.

 This network implementation model is inefficient for some business activities in the cloud.